Sjord/Sjord.github.io/_posts/2017-01-03-checking-passwords-against-a-dictionary-in-asp-net-mvc.md

 ## Checking the password against a list

 We have a simple text file with commonly used passwords.
-We read this into a [HashSet](https://msdn.microsoft.com/en-us/library/bb359438.aspx) using [File.ReadLines](https://msdn.microsoft.com/en-us/library/dd383503.aspx).
+We read this into a [`HashSet`](https://msdn.microsoft.com/en-us/library/bb359438.aspx) using [`File.ReadLines`](https://msdn.microsoft.com/en-us/library/dd383503.aspx).
 The advantage of a HashSet is that lookups are fast, so we can check quickly whether our password is in the dictionary.
-To obtain the path to the dictionary, we use an IHostingEnvironment object that is provided to the password validator using dependency injection.
+To obtain the path to the dictionary, we use an `IHostingEnvironment` object that is provided to the password validator using dependency injection.

     private HashSet<string> LoadDictionary()
     {